hiiamboris/red-spaces-gitlab-mirror/creators.md

 <details>
 	<summary>
-How does hittest work if <pre>size</pre> is volatile and may even depend on time itself?
+How does hittest work if `size` is volatile and may even depend on time itself?
 </summary>

 <br>